 - Limited branches.
 Chase only has branches in 22 states.

 Owned by international banking giant JPMorgan Chase & Co., Chase is one of the country’s largest banks.
 Aside from mortgages, it also offers bank and investment accounts, CDs, personal loans, car loans and business banking.

 But it’s also been involved in several major mortgage scandals.

-- In 2013, Chase agreed to pay a $13 billion settlement to the US government over allegations that it had knowingly sold bad mortgages leading up to the financial crisis.
+- In 2013, Chase agreed to pay a $13 billion settlement to the US government over allegations that it knowingly sold bad mortgages leading up to the 2008 financial crisis.

-- In 2015, Chase was charged a $900,000 civil penalty over allegations that it participated in an illegal kickback scheme where the company referred loans to a now-defunct company called Genuine Title in exchange for money.
+- In 2015, Chase was charged a $900,000 civil penalty based on allegations that it participated in an illegal kickback scheme in which the company referred mortgage loans to a now-defunct company called Genuine Title in exchange for money.

-- In 2017, Chase agreed to pay a $53 million settlement over allegations that it charged African American and Hispanic borrowers higher interest rates than white borrowers.
+- In 2017, Chase agreed to pay a $53 million settlement over allegations that it charged Black and Latinx borrowers higher interest rates than white borrowers.

 Historical mortgage data for Chase Bank

 All numbers based on 2019 nationwide data from the Home Mortgage Disclosure Act.

 ★★★★★ — Excellent